jvrdoljak/paths-challenge/README.md

 - 4 - "Broken path"

-# This is a solution for the challenge:
+# The project is the solution for the following challenge:

 Follow a path of characters & collect letters: